-Respecting community rights, provide equal opportunities, maximize benefits gained from engagement and ensure remediation where needed.
+Respect community rights, provide equal opportunities, maximise benefits from engagement and ensure remediation where needed.

-CRITERIA INDICATOR

-CRITERIA CRITICAL NON-CRITICAL

-4.1 The unit of Certification respects human rights, which includes respecting the rights of Human Rights Defenders.
-4.1.1.
-A policy to respect human rights, including prohibiting retaliation against Human Rights Defenders (HRDs), prohibits intimidation and harassment by the unit of certification and contracted services, including contracted security forces.
+Criteria Indio Indicator 4.1 The unit of certification respects human rights, which includes respecting the rights of Human Rights Defenders.
+4.1.1 (C) A policy to respect human rights, including prohibiting retaliation against Human Rights Defenders (HRDs), prohibits intimidation and harassment by the unit of certification and contracted services, including contracted security forces.
 This policy is documented and communicated to all levels of the workforce, operations, supply chain and local communities.
-4.1.2.
-The Unit of certification does not instigate violence or any form of intimidation in its operations.
+4.1.2 The Unit of certification does not instigate violence or any form of intimidation in its operations.

-All levels of operation here including contractors (e.g. parties involved in security)
+All levels of operation here including contractors (e.g. parties involved in security).